yoyanni/versus/README.md

 ### Create dropdown and populate with data

 Dropdown was created.
 Clicking the Red or Blue fighter (Left or Right) will display a dropdown with the specific weight class fighters.
 Nanoid was used to add a key for each item, might just add an id to the data sometime later.

+### Create weightClass dropdown and populate

+This would have been something that could have been done on the previous commit but thats cool.